 Seeking Help from an Atlanta Accident Injury Lawyer

 Traffic fatalities result from various types of crashes.
 According to the Georgia Department of Transportation (GDOT), in 2010 there were 124 pedestrian fatalities from traffic accidents, 150 motorcyclist fatalities, and 16 bicyclist fatalities.
-No matter what type of accident your loved one was involved in, call the Law Offices of Shane Smith at 770-487-8999 if you are considering a wrongful death claim.
+No matter what type of accident your loved one was involved in, call the Shane Smith Law at 770-487-8999 if you are considering a wrongful death claim.